 Be Who You Want To Be

-According to psychologists, being disconnected from society and alone in nature allows you to stop worrying about society and societal pressures, which makes you able to see your values unclouded by the desire of others.
+According to psychologists, being disconnected from society and alone in nature allows you to stop worrying about society and societal pressures, making you see your values unclouded by others’ desires.
 It’ll let you find yourself again and be the person you want to be without worrying about how others feel.

 Just Have Fun

-Nature is natural, and what’s natural is good when it comes to the sweet embrace of the forest anyway.
+Nature is natural, and what’s natural is good for the sweet embrace of the forest anyway.
 It has many benefits to offer, which makes many reasons to go out and explore the great outdoors, but no matter what benefit you’re seeking, you’ll still have fun, and that’s all that matters.
 A happier you is a better you.